 10. Augmented Decision-Making

-Banks embed LLMs into their decision-making to gain more profound insights into credit approvals, investment strategies and more.
+Banks embed LLMs into their decision-making to gain more profound insights into credit approvals, investment strategies, and more.
 By using data-driven input, banks make better and more impactful decisions.

-Don’t miss out on this one: The Magic Of Multilingual Models
+Don’t miss out on this one: The Magic of Multilingual Models

 With each of these use cases, LLMs in banking have the potential to reshape how banks operate.
 However, like any technology, adopting LLMs presents its challenges.